RESEARCH

 The Problem

-Progression of cancers in the breast, pancreas and liver involve tumor cell proliferation, therapy resistance and metastatic dissemination to distant tissues – there is a strong correlation between these events and poor patient survival (Wang et al. 2019 BMC Cancer).
-Notably, many signaling pathways and molecular/cellular mechanisms that control normal tissue homeostasis and repair are reactivated and/or dysregulated during the progression of solid tumors.
-My research laboratory aims to identify and elucidate how cell intrinsic and extrinsic factors regulate cancer metastasis and therapy resistance, and whether these mechanisms may also control normal tissue repair processes.
-Ultimately, our goal is to develop novel strategies to diagnose cancers earlier and treat disease progression more effectively.
+Progression of fibrosis, solid tumors and developmental disorders involve cell proliferation, invasion and epithelial-mesenchymal plasticity - processes that have been linked to therapy resistance and metastatic dissemination in cancers of the liver, breast and pancreas.
+Importantly, there is a strong correlation between these cellular processes and poor patient outcomes.
+Many signaling pathways and molecular/cellular mechanisms that control normal tissue homeostasis and repair are reactivated and/or dysregulated during the progression of solid tumors.
+However, there are fundamental gaps in our knowledge regarding how the complexity of extracellular matrix (ECM) proteins and growth factors (GF) within 3D in vitro and in vivo microenvironments interact to govern cellular processes associated with disease.
+Our research laboratory aims to identify and elucidate how cell intrinsic and extrinsic factors regulate fibrosis, normal tissue repair and cancer progression.

 The Approach

-4. Developed a tumor cell-free, immune-competent mouse model for studying how soluble/secreted factors affect the premetastatic niche and identified a novel eIF5A1/2-LCN2 axis that reprograms the premetastic lung to support triple-negative breast cancer cell expansion (Meade/Sanchez/Aguayo et al. 2019 Oncotarget), and
+4. Developed an immune-competent mouse model for studying how soluble/secreted factors affect the lung epithelium and immune cell remodeling (Meade/Sanchez/Aguayo et al. 2019 Oncotarget), and

-5. Elucidated cooperative signaling mechanisms of the cell-surface Cripto/GRP78 complex during cancer metastasis and tissue regeneration (Zoni et al. 2017 Oncogene and Hoover et al. 2018 BBRC).
+5. Elucidated mechanisms by wich cell-surface receptors mediate stem cell responses to TGFβ stimulation during tissue regeneration (Zoni et al. 2017 Oncogene and Hoover et al. 2018 BBRC).

-These advances together with our use of two- and three-dimensional in vitro/ex vivo cell systems, primary patient samples, molecular biology, live-cell microscopy, multiplexing single-cell immunofluorescence, flow cytometry, RNAseq, bioinformatics and preclinical vertebrate animal models give my laboratory a distinct advantage over others to address central problems in cancer biology and tissue regeneration.
-Our group has received extramural funding to date of over $3 M, including renewal of our NIH R01-equivalent SC1 award (SC1GM121182) for a second cycle and philanthropic giving from the Sidney Stern Memorial Trust, Sutter Family and the Aylozyan Family Foundation.
+These advances together with our use of two- and three-dimensional in vitro/ex vivo cell systems, primary patient samples, molecular biology, live-cell microscopy, multiplexing single-cell spatial biology methods, flow cytometry, RNAseq, bioinformatics and preclinical vertebrate animal models give my laboratory a distinct advantage over others to address central problems in cancer biology and tissue regeneration.
+Our group has received extramural funding to date of over $5 M, including renewal of our NIH R01-equivalent SC1 award (SC1GM121182) for a second cycle and philanthropic giving from the Sidney Stern Memorial Trust, Sutter Family and the Aylozyan Family Foundation.